kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 #### Cost

-GAE's stardard environment has [free quota](https://cloud.google.com/free/docs/gcp-free-tier#always-free-usage-limits) unlike the 'flexible environment'.
+GAE's standard environment has [free quota](https://cloud.google.com/free/docs/gcp-free-tier#always-free-usage-limits) unlike the 'flexible environment'.
 Beyond that, you will pay only if somebody is using your SaaS 😊.

 #### Guide